hildolfr/poker_knight/docs/CONFIGURATION.md

 # Configuration Guide

-Learn how to configure Poker Knight for optimal performance and customize its behavior for your specific use case.
+Comprehensive guide to configuring Poker Knight for optimal performance and customizing its behavior for your specific use case.

-## Configuration File
+## Configuration File Structure

-Edit `poker_knight/config.json` to customize Poker Knight's behavior:
+Edit `poker_knight/config.json` to customize Poker Knight's behavior.
+The configuration system uses hierarchical defaults with user override capabilities:

 ```json
 {